 There are several NSPS set by the EPA that apply to storage tanks.
 40 CFR 60 Subpart K, Standards of Performance for Storage Vessels for Petroleum Liquids for Which Construction, Reconstruction, or Modification Commenced After June 11, 1973, and Prior to May 19, 1978, outlines the required standards each facility must meet if the storage tank has a storage capacity greater than 40,000 gallons.
 These tanks are required to meet these standards if their construction or modification commenced after March 8, 1974 and before May 19, 1978, or between June 11, 1973 and May 19, 1978 for storage tanks with a capacity greater than 65,000 gallons.
 This standard states that if the true vapor pressure of the liquid is between 1.5 psia (pounds per square inch absolute) and 11.1 psia, the tank must be equipped with a floating roof, vapor recovery system, or their equivalents.
 Storage tanks whose contents have a true vapor pressure exceeding 11.1 psia, must be equipped with a vapor recovery system.
 Similarly, 40 CFR 60 Subpart Ka, Standards of Performance for Storage Vessels for Petroleum Liquids for Which Construction, Reconstruction, or Modification Commenced After May 18, 1978, and Prior to July 23, 1984, specifies the design standards of storage tanks containing petroleum liquids with a true vapor pressure between 1.5 psia and 11.1 psia.
 This subpart applies to those storage tanks whose construction, reconstruction, or modification occurred after May 18, 1978 and prior to July 23, 1984 that have a capacity greater than 40,000 gallons.
-Finally, 40 CFR 60 Subpart Kb, Standards of Performance for Volatile Organic Liquid Storage Vessels (Including Petroleum Liquid Storage Vessel) for Which Construction, Reconstruction, or Modification Commence After July 23, 1984, outlines the storage tank design requirements for volatile organic liquid containing tanks whose construction, reconstruction, or modification commenced after July 23, 1984.
+Additionally, 40 CFR 60 Subpart Kb, Standards of Performance for Volatile Organic Liquid Storage Vessels (Including Petroleum Liquid Storage Vessel) for Which Construction, Reconstruction, or Modification Commence After July 23, 1984 and On or Before Oct 4, 2023, outlines the storage tank design requirements for volatile organic liquid containing tanks whose construction, reconstruction, or modification commenced after July 23, 1984 and on or before Oct 4, 2023.
 These standards apply to those storage tanks with a capacity greater than 75 cubic meters (19,813 gallons), but storage vessels located at bulk gasoline plants and gasoline service stations are exempt.
+Finally, 40 CFR 60 Subpart Kc, Standards of Performance for Volatile Organic Liquid Storage Vessels (Including Petroleum Liquid Storage Vessels) for Which Construction, Reconstruction, or Modification Commenced After October 4, 2023, outlines each storage vessel with a capacity greater than or equal to 20,000 gallons (gal) (75.7 cubic meters (m)) that is used to store volatile organic liquids (VOL) for which construction, reconstruction, or modification is commenced after October 4, 2023.
 Refer to these CFRs for more information or to verify that the facility adheres to these standards.